FrenkensteinsCode/FrenkensteinsCode/README.md

 ## Creating code (mostly) related to cybersecurity
 * Windows and Linux
-* Python, Java, Powershell, Bash and more
+* Python, Powershell, Bash and more

 <!---